Virtualization-projects/rancher-labs-wiki/Cowpoke-3.2:-Creating-a-new-resource.md

 That lists all processes for all resources.
 You can get a resource-centric veiw at:
 * [http://localhost:8080/v1/resourcedefinitions](http://localhost:8080/v1/resourcedefinitions)

 Go there in the API UI and look for animal or pet.
 Nothing.
 There are no processes (and no states) associated to those resources.
 But go to [http://localhost:8080/v1/resourcedefinitions/1rd!instance](http://localhost:8080/v1/resourcedefinitions/1rd!instance) and click the resourceDot link.
-You'll see a diagram of all the processes attached to instances and how you can transition from one to the next.
-This is an incredibly powerful way to visualize everything that happens in the life cycle of an instance.
+You'll see a diagram of all the processes attached to instances and how you can transition from one to the next. ***This is an incredibly powerful way to visualize everything that happens in the life cycle of an instance.***

 While instance is a very important resource, it also has the most complicated life cycle.
 Checkout the [mount resource definition](http://localhost:8080/v1/resourcedefinitions/1rd!mount/resourcedot) for a much simpler life cycle.
 In fact, this is the "default" life-cycle.
 We can get it for animal (and by extension pet) with just a few lines of spring xml configuration:

 1. In eclipse, open [spring-core-processes-context.xml](https://github.com/rancherio/cattle/blob/master/code/iaas/logic/src/main/resources/META-INF/cattle/core-process/spring-core-processes-context.xml)
-2. Add ```&lt;process:defaultProcesses resourceType="animal" /&gt;``` after the long list of similar defaultProcesses.
+2. Add ```<process:defaultProcesses resourceType="animal" />``` after the long list of similar defaultProcesses.
 3. Save and restart the cattle debug process

 Now you can go to [http://localhost:8080/v1/resourcedefinitions/1rd!animal/resourcedot](http://localhost:8080/v1/resourcedefinitions/1rd!animal/resourcedot) and see that we have a life-cycle for the animal resource.